Stefano Lilipaly: Club career

+Utrecht

 Lilipaly played for Dutch amateur side RKSV DCG for three years before joining Eredivisie club AZ's academy in 2000.
 He moved to Utrecht the following year and progressed through their youth system.
 Lilipaly made his first team debut for Utrecht in a league game at VVV-Venlo in August 2011, and his first appearance in the starting eleven came in January 2012, where he scored the opening goal against PSV.
 He played five times for Utrecht before joining Eerste Divisie club Almere City on a free transfer in the summer of 2012.

 Almere City

-On 21 May 2012, Lilipaly joined Eerste Divise club Almere City on a two-year contract. during the 2012-13 season, Lilipaly helped his team finish 13th in the league with 22 appearances and 2 goals.
+On 21 May 2012, Lilipaly joined Eerste Divise club Almere City on a two-year contract. during the 2012–13 season, Lilipaly helped his team finish 13th in the league with 22 appearances and 2 goals.
 He left the club at March 2014.

 Consadole Sapporo

 On 23 March 2014, Lilipaly signed for Japanese J2 League club, Consadole Sapporo.
 But with his new club, Lilipaly didn't make a single appearance, then he went back to the Netherlands.